 There are many many more uses for it, too.
 Basically, you can use glue basting almost anywhere you would use pins or clips.

 Glue Basting Supplies

 Elmer’s Washable School Glue, topped with a Fine Glue Tip, is my go-to for glue basting.
 The Elmer’s glue is easy to find in local stores, especially just before school starts, like now.
-(If you live outside of the US, I sell Elmer’s in my shop, and happily ship it to you.)
 The Fine Glue Tips are manufactured by my mom and her husband, and fit perfectly on the 4oz bottles of Elmer’s.
 They’re made from clog resistant plastic, and I find that they clog much less often than other glue tips out there.

 There are other products out on the market that can be used for glue basting.
 I’ve tried virtually all of them, but the Elmer’s Washable School Glue and Fine Tips combo is, by far, my favorite.